Ana-rideto/CV/index.md

 #### 👋 ABOUT ME
 Hi, my name is Daniel, and I am 20 y.o.

 I have been learning programming since I was a kid.
-Solving complex and unordinarily problems always attracted me.
+Solving complex and unordinary problems always attracted me.
 That is my passion.
 I cannot imagine my everyday life without trying out something new in my developer's career.

 I love to lead the development process and control my teammates to follow the plan.
 Likewise, I am kind of perfectionist at this point.
 Everything should be done right and that is the only one possible option for me.